Toxikuu/nihil/README.md

 Exceptions:
  - The Rofi theme is an edit of the [squared nord theme](https://github.com/newmanls/rofi-themes-collection).
+ - The Neovim theme is [NvChad](https://nvchad.com/docs/quickstart/install/) with the yoru theme.

 Issues:
 - The Zathura theme has an issue with selection highlights.
 (I don't know how to make the highlights transparent.)